[Final Chapter] Thoughts of their first real night together at a local motel last New Year’s Eve made Andrew’s ass throb like a day-old bee sting.

 “Kinda,” said Andrew.
 “Go work your tables,”

-Thoughts of their first real night together at a local motel last week, made Andrew’s ass ache like a day-old bee sting.
+Sash stood there with an unlit cigar between his fingers.
+After unbuttoning his hunter-green suit jacket, he slid onto the stool and set his lone blue eye upon Andrew with affection.
+Thoughts of their first real night together at a local motel last New Year’s Eve made Andrew’s ass throb like a day-old bee sting.

 Sash nodded and set a hundred-dollar bill on the bar.